official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 242 Minute DCDS(C) to COSSEC, 5 December 2003, ‘Op TELIC – Review of UK Military Strategy for Iraq’.
 243 Telegram 337 IraqRep to FCO London, 1 January 2004, ‘Iraq: Six Final Months of Occupation’.

-95

-Executive Summary698.
-Despite mounting evidence of violent insurgency, the UK’s policy of military drawdown in Iraq continued.
+698. Despite mounting evidence of violent insurgency, the UK’s policy of military drawdown in Iraq continued.
 After force levels had been reviewed in January, the rationale for continued drawdown was based on adjusted criteria by which the success of Security Sector Reform would be judged, meaning that such reform would be